jwlawson/qvtrim/README.md

   -o Specify output or use stdout
 ```

-The `cegklsz` options specify how matrixes are trimmed from the input.
+The `cegklrsz` options specify how matrixes are trimmed from the input.

  * `-c` Check the oriented cycles in the quiver.
 If a quiver contains the same
 	 combination of cycles as one previously seen then it will not be output.